learn-co-curriculum/dsc-data-science-processes/README.md

 **_Interpret_**:

 During this step, you'll interpret the results of your model(s), and communicate results to stakeholders.
-As with the other frameworks, communication is incredibily important!
+As with the other frameworks, communication is incredibly important!
 During this stage, you may come to realize that further investigation is needed, or more data.
 That's totally fine--figure out what's needed, go get it, and start the process over!
-If your results are satisfactory to all stakeholders involved, you may also go from this stage right into productionizing your model and automating processes necessary to support it.
+If your results are satisfactory to all stakeholders involved, you may also go from this stage right into putting your model into production and automating processes necessary to support it.

 ## A Note On Communicating Results